Burn Injury Lawyers in Austin

 - A defective electronic device sparks when it is plugged into an outlet, causing the user to burn her hand.

-- Unsafe electrical wiring at a hotel causes a fire the results in multiple people suffering severe burn injuries.
+- Unsafe electrical wiring at a hotel causes a fire that results in multiple people suffering severe burn injuries.

 - A product that uses fuel is involved in an accident, spilling fuel that catches fire and burns a victim.